krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 Toolkit](http://docs.pcalc.org/api/pcalc.html).

 The toolkit is an open source reference implementation of the core concepts in the presence calculus.
-It is currently positioned as a middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.
+It is currently situated as a middleware layer suitable for interfacing real world operational systems and complex system simulation, to the analytical machinery of the presence calculus.